raphico/csapp/notes/ch03_machine_code.md

   - shr = logical right shift; fills the most-significant bits with zeros

 > Notes: the CPU only looks at the low-order 5 bits of the shift amount, because a 32-bit value can only be shifted 0-31 positions, anything else will be meaningless

+## 3.5.4 Discussion

+The compiler optimizes arithmetic by reusing registers and substituting faster instructions, while preserving the overall result